R&I Security

 Political Influence Tier

-• This tier will require registration of arrangements to carry out political influence activities in the UK at the direction of a foreign power.
+• Requires registration of arrangements to carry out political influence activities in the UK at the direction of a foreign power.

 Enhanced Tier

-• This tier will require the registration of (a) arrangements to carry out any activities within the UK at the direction of a specified power or entity: the person making the arrangement with the specified body will be responsible for registration, and (b) activities carried out in the UK by specified foreign power-controlled entities.
-In these circumstances, the specified entity (not a foreign power) will be responsible for registration
+• Requires registration of any activities in the UK at the direction of a specified power or entity, or activities carried out in the UK by a specified foreign power-controlled entity.

-• Where appropriate, the government may narrow the activities requiring registration under this tier.
-This will allow the requirements to be tailored to the risk posed by the foreign power or entity being specified.
+• The Secretary of State may tailor the activities requiring registration to the risk posed by the specified power or entity.

 Further guidance